Seven Blood-Stained Orchids: Plot

-With all this new information, Mario bursts into Barrett's home, believing he had lied and is somehow involved in the killings.
-He however finds Barrett drugged out of his mind and gains nothing from this trip.
+With all this new information, Mario bursts into Barrett's home, believing he is somehow involved in the killings.
+He however finds Barrett drugged.
 He returns to the parish house to see if the priest knows the name of the minister who officiated Frank's funeral.
-Once identified, Mario is hopeful that the minister will remember some of the people who had been in attendance at the funeral.
-He assumes that one of these names may very well be the maniac taking revenge for the death of a friend.
-The priest gets this information for him, but to no avail from the minister, who is an older man with a poor memory.
+Mario is hopeful that the minister will remember some of the people who had been in attendance at the funeral.
+The priest gets this information for him, but to no avail.

 Anna, not able to do practically anything to ensure her safety, sends her identical twin sister, Maria, out to get the newspaper for her.
-Whilst doing so, she is mistaken for Anna and is drilled to death by the maniac.
+Whilst doing so, she is mistaken for Anna and is killed.
 At this point, Giulia is sick of hiding out and hatches a plan to catch the murderer by announcing her state to the public.
 The plan goes sideways and she faints due to the shock.
-It's later explained by Vismara that her state of shock was caused by miscommunication that they would be testing the plan first.
-Now with the authorities trusting him, Mario takes them to his new favorite suspect, Barrett, who upon arrival had committed suicide by hanging, implying to he killed himself due to the guilt of the murders.
-Mario, now unsure whether or not this was actually a suicide visits Anna.
-Naturally considering the circumstances, she is distraught, but is still interrogated into admitting that she was indeed the driver during Frank's accident.
+Now with the authorities trusting him, Mario takes them to his new favorite suspect, Barrett, who upon arrival had committed suicide.
+Mario, unsure whether or not this was actually a suicide, visits Anna.
+She is interrogated into admitting that she was indeed the driver during Frank's accident.
 She had left him to die in order for her husband to never find out about their affair.
-With this exposed, she identifies the only living relative of Frank's she knows.
-His brother, who she describes as very different from Frank, nearly bald, a man with a kind face with a cleft in his chin and someone who is shortsighted.
-He also was the one that gave Frank the half moon plaque to begin with.
+With this exposed, she identifies the only living relative of Frank's she knows, his brother.
+He was the one that gave Frank the half moon plaque.
 Mario realizes during said description this is a person he has met before.